slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The more centralized the enemy, the more devastating becomes a blow at its leader or governing body.'*

 <!--
+- Often our productivity struggles are caused not by a lack of efficiency, but a lack of motivation. - what does motivate you? a pica!
+- Productivity is about attention management - productive procrastination
+- maker days and manager days

 > *'Learn what is to be taken seriously and laugh at the rest.' -- Hermann Hesse*

 People As Response Functions. response triggers: your primary trigger, your secundary trigger